andrewrk/node-s3-client/README.md

    - `Bucket` (required)
  * (optional) `deleteRemoved` - delete local files with no corresponding s3 object. default `false`
  * (optional) `getS3Params` - function which will be called for every object that needs to be downloaded.
+You can use this to skip downloading some objects.
    See below.

 ```js
 function getS3Params(localFile, s3Object, callback) {